pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 }
 ```

-We can then update our lambda handler to include this new ebs cleanup function:
+We can then update our lambda handler to include this new EBS cleanup function:

 ```go
 func HandleRequest() {